 Look out for our newsletters in your inbox soon.

-Tucked between Chile, Peru, Argentina, Paraguay and Brazil, Bolivia may often be overlooked for its more popular neighboring countries, but it’s a fabulous destination that’s inexpensive and highly underrated.
-While February falls in the wet season, it’s a destination that can be enjoyed year round, and this is the time when you can witness the incredible mirror effect at Salar de Uyuni, the world’s largest salt flat.
+Tucked between Chile, Peru, Argentina, Paraguay and Brazil, Bolivia is often overlooked for its more popular neighboring countries, but it’s a fabulous destination that’s inexpensive and offers tons of interesting attractions.
+While February falls in the wet season, it’s a destination that can be enjoyed year-round, and this is the time when you can witness the incredible mirror effect at Salar de Uyuni, the world’s largest salt flat.
 Laguna Verde is another must experience with its intense color that varies from turquoise to dark emerald depending on the disturbance caused to sediments in the lake by winds.
 It’s backed by the dormant 19,555-foot Licancabur volcano.

 If you visit around Mardi Gras, New Orleans is not going to be cheap.
-But the good news is that while it usually falls in February, this year, it’s in March.
-That means if you go the month before you can expect bargain accommodation rates and often inexpensive airfare too.
+But the good news is that this year it falls at the end of February.
+That means if you go a few weeks before you can expect bargain accommodation rates and often inexpensive airfare too.
 Foodies can look forward to savoring spicy Cajun and Creole flavors, enjoying great jazz at countless venues, touring alligator-filled swamps, magnificent mansions and much more.